Tobel158/docs/docs/Concepts/glossary.md

 ## Unbonded validator

-A validator that is not in the active set and does not participate in consensus or recieve rewards.
-Unbonded validators may be jailed.
+A validator that is not in the active set and does not participate in consensus or receive rewards.
+Some unbonded validators may be jailed.

 ## Unbonding validator